Pro Evolution Soccer: eFootball PES 2021 Season Update

 Konami announced an exclusive multi-year partnership with A.S.
 Roma and S.S.
 Lazio, while A.C.
 Milan and Inter Milan are not featured after they signed exclusive partnership deals with EA Sports, and instead are known as Milano RN and Lombardia NA respectively.

 The Season Update was released for PlayStation 4, Xbox One and Windows on 15 September.

-eFootball series
+eFootball

-eFootball 2022 is the first football game from Konami without the title PES.
+eFootball is the first football game from Konami without the title PES for nearly 20 years.
 The game was released on PlayStation 4, PlayStation 5, Microsoft Windows, Xbox One, Xbox Series X, Android, and iOS, on 30 September 2021.
-The cover of eFootball features Paris Saint-Germain’s Lionel Messi. eFootball was met with overwhelmingly negative reception from critics and players alike because of the game's poor technical and graphical quality, and its lack of teams and features.
+The cover of eFootball features Inter Miami's Lionel Messi. eFootball was met with overwhelmingly negative reception from critics and players alike because of the game's poor technical and graphical quality, and its lack of teams and features.